 16. Playa Sucia

-Don’t let the name fool you: while Playa Sucia means Dirty Beach in Spanish, this is one of the cleanest, white-sand, blue-water beaches you’ll find on this island.
+Don’t let the name fool you: while Playa Sucia means Dirty Beach in Spanish, this is one of the cleanest, white-sand, blue-water beaches on this island.
 Maybe the name is meant to keep it a local secret?

 The beach sits on the southeastern tip of Puerto Rico on the end of a long peninsula.
-You’ll drive past some salt flats to get to the red-cliffed area called Cabo Rojo, which perfectly shelters Playa Sucia.
+You’ll drive past some salt flats to get to the red-cliffed Cabo Rojo, which perfectly shelters Playa Sucia.

 17. Try Local Cuisine on the Pork Highway

-The pork highway is Route 184 in Guavate and is called la Ruta del Lechón in Spanish.
+The Pork Highway is Route 184 in Guavate and is called la Ruta del Lechón in Spanish.
 A lechón is a full, roasted pig cooked over coals or an open flame.
 It is a favorite among Puerto Ricans, who even declared it a gastronomic heritage symbol.
 You can find chicken cooked in the same style if pork isn’t for you.

-The pork highway is famous for its lechoneras, or lechón restaurants.
+The Pork Highway is famous for its lechoneras, or lechón restaurants.
 These very special places have you order cafeteria style for your whole group, with the chef cutting pieces of pork off to order.
 You’ll get your sides, beers, and/or cocktails and eat at any open table you can see, often with others.